Read This First

 Prompt 4: Are there times in which a less accommodating and a more stern public rebuttal would be more productive in terms of the number of minds changed?

-The section works by contrast: Addressing dangerous misinformation or conspiracy theories as a load-bearing piece and Calling out bad-faith arguments or logical fallacies as a supporting reason.
-The reader should be able to say why each part is present and what confusion follows if the distinctions collapse into one another.
+Read the section by contrast: Addressing dangerous misinformation or conspiracy theories as a load-bearing piece and Calling out bad-faith arguments or logical fallacies as a supporting reason.
+Each part is there for a reason, and the reader should be able to say what gets lost if those distinctions collapse together.

-The important discipline is to keep Addressing dangerous misinformation or conspiracy theories distinct from Calling out bad-faith arguments or logical fallacies.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Addressing dangerous misinformation or conspiracy theories distinct from Calling out bad-faith arguments or logical fallacies.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Correcting Factual Errors